Project Name: Tamheed

 Regional Partner(s): Mindmill, Bright Language

 Country Partner(s): Microsoft, Ministry of Youth (Egypt); Bedaya Center, Qatar University, Community College of Qatar (Qatar); Edupartage (Tunisia); Anapec (Morocco); International Youth Foundation (Palestine)

 Countries covered: Qatar, Tunisia, Morocco, Syria, Palestine, Egypt, Regional

 Description: Tamheed delivers quality career advice and placement support services to be available scale.
 It provides youth-serving organizations (YSOs) with a complete toolkit for setting up a sustainable career advising practice.
 This includes highly predictive and user-friendly psychometric assessments from UK-based Mindmill delivered online in Arabic, English and French, the results of which can be used for both advice guidance and screening; advisor training and automated reports; language assessments from Bright Language; and, a framework for career advising that creates an action plan towards career success.
 Tamheed career guidance services are provided in physical career centers, as well as online.
 Tamheed is also integrated into Silatech’s and Microsoft's online employability portals (such as MasrWorks.com).
 Tamheed’s psychometric assessments are also used by employers and training institutions to support the screening and selection of candidates, helping match candidates with the best-fit opportunities, while supporting the overall sustainability of the initiative.

-Expected outcomes: 10,000 young people provided employability support by 2013
+Expected outcomes: 10,000 young people provided employability support by end of 2013

 Project Name: MobiWorks